JunyueCaoLab/PerturbFate/README.md

 ### Required Inputs
 1. **Fastq files** – named by identifiers of each PCR well
-2. **Fastq sample ID file** – a single-column `.txt` file (no header) containing the FASTQ prefix of each sequenced PCR well
+2. **Fastq sample ID file** – single-column `.txt` file (no header) with the FASTQ prefix of each sequenced PCR well
-3. **Ligation barcode error correction dictionaries** – dictionaries containing ligation barcodes with at most one mismatch
+3. **Ligation barcode error correction dictionaries** – containing ligation barcodes with at most one mismatch
 4. **Reference genome index** for STAR
-5. **Chromosome length file** – `.txt` file with chromosome names in the first column and lengths in the second column (must match reference genome version)
+5. **Chromosome length file** – `.txt` file with:
+   - Column 1: chromosome names
+   - Column 2: chromosome lengths
+   (must match the reference genome version)

 ---